-In spite of the fact that one of the most common questions is related to the platform to start with, we won’t tell anything new: it’s clear that one should start with iOS and shift to Android later!
+In spite of the fact that one of the most common questions is related to the platform to start with, we won’t tell anything new here.
+It’s clear that one should start with iOS and shift to Android later.

 An important thing to notice: the startup location has almost nothing to do with the geographical area of the app market, especially now in 2021.
 Startups try to target Western markets first regardless of their location.
 These markets support massive sales, in-app purchases are also more developed there.
 It means the user's average revenue is more substantial.

-But the world is full of other markets, so starting with iOS and shifting to Android is not the only option.
+But the world is full of other markets, so starting with iOS and going for iOS to android porting is not the only option.
 It is obvious, yet the only way.
 Yes, North America and Europe get a lot of attention, but there are markets with huge potential and relatively vacant fields to start with.
-It technically means that you can start with Android at the very beginning.
-The regions to target are Brazil, Mexico, India, China and South Korea, Saudi Arabia where Android is growing pretty fast.
+It technically means that you can start with Android application development services at the very beginning.
+The regions to target are Brazil, Mexico, India, China, and South Korea, Saudi Arabia where Android is growing pretty fast.

-In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you.
-The larger your user base will be, the bigger is the monetization potential and mint-be revenue, no matter which device your target audience uses.
+In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you (as well as convert the Android app to iOS).
+The larger your user base will be, the bigger the monetization potential and mint-be revenue, no matter which device your target audience uses.

-What do you think, is there a difference between Android app development costs and iOS ones?
+What do you think, is the difference between the cost of developing an Android app and an iOS app, huge?
 The answer is - no, it’s not.
-And it's another surprising fact to know.
+And it's another surprising fact worth knowing.
 Thanks to the data provided by Google, you can have a look at deciding which versions and devices should be the ones to focus on.
 Of course, if you support a few versions, the development time will be relatively short and vice versa.
-Time spent on development has a direct correlation with the final cost.
-So fever versions mean less time - less money.
+Time spent on development has a direct correlation with final cost.
+So fever versions - less time - less money.

-To figure out what devices your target audience uses are very simple - one should analyze the traffic coming from the app’s landing page.
-When you have all the data in hand, the complexity of the development process and the number of versions and devices to be considered become not so pressing.
+To figure out what devices your target audience uses is very simple - one should analyze the traffic coming from the app’s landing page.
+When you have all the data in hand, the complexity of the development process and the amount of versions and devices to be considered become not so pressing.

 We do hope that the idea of converting iOS applications to Android does not seem so scary and terrifying.
 To nail it, let us provide you with some additional arguments in favor of Android.